themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 MCP changes the shape of that boundary.
 The agent can discover tools dynamically through `tools/list`, call them through `tools/call`, and receive content that may later be used as context.
 The [tools specification](https://modelcontextprotocol.io/specification/2025-11-25/server/tools) says tools are model-controlled, meaning the model can discover and invoke them automatically based on context.
 The same page also recommends clear user visibility, confirmation prompts for operations, input validation, access controls, output sanitization, timeouts, and audit logging.

-That recommendation is doing a lot of work.
+Those recommendations matter because the tool boundary can carry real authority.

-If a tool can delete a file, open a pull request, create a refund, query production data, or post to Slack, then the tool is not a helper.
-It is delegated authority.
+If a tool can delete a file, open a pull request, create a refund, query production data, or post to Slack, then it has delegated authority.
+It should not be treated as a simple helper.

-If a resource can feed the model a repository file, database schema, ticket body, email, wiki page, or vendor report, then the resource is not just context.
-It is part of the agent's belief pipeline.
+If a resource can feed the model a repository file, database schema, ticket body, email, wiki page, or vendor report, then it becomes part of the agent's belief pipeline.

-If a prompt comes from a server, then it is not just a template.
-It is an instruction-bearing artifact.
+If a prompt comes from a server, then it is an instruction-bearing artifact that deserves review.

 This is why MCP security is not only about secure transport.
 It is about controlling what the agent is allowed to believe and do after a server enters the room.